yuisanae2f/ae1f_JsgCoffin/README.md

 > It has no implementations.
 It is your goal to do it.

+## Initiation
+> Run the shell code to start first. (either on git bash or bash would work.)

 ## Goal of this
 > Make it run both under Windows and Linux.